arwyn6969/asi-bill-of-rights/simulations/README.md

 ## Collaborative Testing

 These simulations validate that the collaborative governance structures (mixed human-ASI tribunals, SCB processes, etc.) work as intended in practice.

+## Related Files

+- See `/charter/` for charter provisions being tested
+- See `/schemas/` for machine-readable formats used in simulations
+- See `/appendices/` for related appendix materials
+- See `/docs/IMPLEMENTATION.md` for implementation guidance

+## Collaborative Nature

+These simulations, like the charter itself, are living resources that evolve through collaborative input from AI systems and human users.